AMMOC- An International Math Circle established in honor of my heroes-V. I. Arnold and Jerrold Eldon Marsden.

 AMMOC is an “advanced pre-college international math circle” for the cultivation, nourishment, and continual advancement of early scientific and mathematical talents.
 It is a systematic & rigorous academic development program.
 The vision of AMMOC is to create mathematicians, physicists, and computer scientists in the same way as math circles (working physically) did in USSR, Hungary, Romania, Bulgaria, and other Eastern European nations.
 To achieve this, AMMOC is on a mission “to teach elementary mathematics from the advanced standpoint (contents of the IMO) and advanced mathematics from the elementary standpoint (introduction to UG mathematics)” to a small number of pre-college students.
 The seminars at AMMOC cover topics such as Geometries (Euclidean, Inversion, Projective, and Differential), Combinatorics, Number Theory, Theory of Algebric Structure (Vector Spaces, Groups, Rings, Fields), Galois Theory, Analysis on Manifolds, Topology, and Classification of Surfaces—all of which are considered “advanced and rigorous” in light of our vision and mission.

-Tisya Rawat, Sophomore at Caltech class of 2027.
+Tisya Rawat, Junior at Caltech class of 2027.

-Konstantinos Sophomore at University of Chicago, class of 2027.
+Konstantinos Junior at University of Chicago, class of 2027.

 Sarthak D. Dattatray incoming freshman at Princeton, Class of 2029.

-Sarthak Dattatray Dhobale is an incoming freshman at Princeton University for the class of 2029, where he has received a full scholarship to study UG in pure mathematics.
+Sarthak Dattatray Dhobale is a freshman at Princeton University for the class of 2029, where he has received a full scholarship to study UG in pure mathematics.
 He is the first Indian protege of AMMOC who was recruited in October, 2020.
-He did research projects on topics such as category theory, groups, rings, fields, linear algebra, matrix groups as manifolds, Abel's impossibility theorem, and analysis on manifolds.
+During his four years education at AMMOC, he did directed readings in category theory, groups, rings, fields, linear algebra, matrix groups as manifolds, Abel's impossibility theorem, and analysis on manifolds.
 He typed his research work spanning over 200 pages in LaTeX.
 He was instrumental in decisive victories of Team-AMMOC in prestigious math tournaments PUMAC (Princeton), CMM (Caltech), SMT (Stanford), and BMT (Berkeley).
 He has won over 60 international honors and distinctions in the prestigious contests of the USA, Canada, Australia, India, and Asia.
 In particular, he has qualified for the USAMO (2025) with a remarkable score of 275.5 [145.5 on AMC + 13 on AIME].
-Since 2021, he has won 14 distinctions in various international contests of CEMC at the University of Waterloo, 4 of the Canadian Mathematical Society, 4 in contests of Australian Mathematics Trust, two distinguished honorable mentions in algebra and geometry papers of BMT (Berkeley) and one in SMT (Stanford), and three distinctions in AMC 12 A and 12 B. He is the most scholarly cultivation of AMMOC.
-Certificates corresponding to each one of his achievements are available at his academic website.
+Since 2021, he has won 14 distinctions in various international contests of CEMC at the University of Waterloo, 4 of the Canadian Mathematical Society, 4 in contests of Australian Mathematics Trust, two distinguished honorable mentions in algebra and geometry papers of BMT (Berkeley) and one in SMT (Stanford), and three distinctions in AMC 12 A and 12 B. Certificates corresponding to each one of his achievements are available at his academic website.
+He is currently doing research in differential geometry.

-Tisya Chandrashekhar Rawat is an Indian and the most scholarly protegee AMMOC.
-She is sophomore at California Institute of Technology (Caltech) class of 2027, with a full scholarship, for a double major in Mathematics and Physics.
+Tisya Chandrashekhar Rawat is a junior at California Institute of Technology (Caltech) class of 2027, with a full scholarship, for a double major in Mathematics and Physics.
 She is currently doing her directed research study in calculus of variations and PDE.
 The document "Foundational Studies in Mathematics and Physical Sciences" describes Tisya's scientific learning with Golovanov.
 When Caltech accepted her, after two weeks, she received a FedEx package that contained a "letter of exceptional appreciation from Caltech" stating that "We were really impressed by your research on classical theorems."
 Her current GPA at CALTECH is 4.0.

-Konstantinos Charalampous is a Cyprus citizen and a sophomore at the University of Chicago, class of 2027, for undergraduate studies in Mathematics.
+Konstantinos Charalampous is a junior at the University of Chicago, class of 2027, for undergraduate studies in Mathematics.
 The University of Chicago has given him a full scholarship of amount 370000 USD.
 A citizen of Cyprus who won Honourable Mention in the most prestigious International Mathematical Olympiad (IMO).
 He also received admission offers and scholarships from Imperial College London, University of Toronto, and University of Saint Andrews.
 Also, as an acknowledgement, here you can find Letter of Appreciation for me, from the University of Chicago.
-His current GPA is 3.84.
+His current GPA is 3.87.

 Copyright © 2020 - 2024 Arnoldism & AMMOC.
 All Rights Reserved.